kevinl03/CS_Diversity_Mentorship/README.md

 ### DESCRPITION

 Had 24 hours to create and deploy website for a project that 2 buisness friends and I needed to complete for a pitch for the SFU CS Diversity Award.

-We intend to match proffessionals and SFU allumni in computer science with high school students in our local high school district who are part of a minority that are represented in the computer science field such as woman, aboriginals and studnets of colour.
-## Available Scripts
+Our vision is to create a world where all students, regardless of their background, have access to the resources, role models, and guidance needed to pursue a career in computer science.
+We aim to inspire and empower underrepresented students to confidently pursue their passion for technology while cultivating a diverse and inclusive community of future tech leaders.
+By striving towards increasing the representation of diverse perspectives in the field of computer science, we hope to drive innovation and progress within our society.

 In the project directory, you can run: